opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/nextcloud/4_realtime-communication-with-nextcloud-talk.md

 # Real-Time Communication with Nextcloud Talk

-Nextcloud Talk is a web-based communication app that provides real-time chat, video, and calls.
+[Nextcloud Talk](https://nextcloud.com/talk/) is a web **and** mobile-based communication app that provides real-time chat, video, and calls.
 As a privacy-respecting communication solution, it combines chat messaging, video conferencing, webinars, and screen sharing capabilities while maintaining complete control over your data and communications.
 By deploying Nextcloud Talk, organizations can establish a secure, GDPR-compliant alternative to other popular commercial platforms while ensuring that conversations, calls, and shared content remain under their direct control.

-Talk serves as the central communication hub within Nextcloud's ecosystem, offering features such as federated chat capabilities that allow communication with users on other Nextcloud servers, end-to-end encrypted calls for maximum security, and AI-powered chat and call summaries for enhanced productivity.
+Nextcloud Talk serves as the central communication hub within Nextcloud's ecosystem, offering features such as federated chat capabilities that allow communication with users on other Nextcloud servers, end-to-end encrypted calls for maximum security, and AI-powered chat and call summaries for enhanced productivity.
 The platform supports both one-on-one conversations and group discussions, with advanced moderation tools for managing large-scale webinars and conferences.

 ## Enabling Talk in Nextcloud